-When you're feeling under the weather physically or distressed mentally, you can find the help you're looking for in just a few quick taps.
+When you're not feeling well physically or distressed mentally, Timely Care can offer the help you're looking for in just a few quick taps.
 Students can schedule an appointment anytime via phone, video, and chat.
-Visit TimelyCARE here
+Log in or set up an account with Timely Care.